 4) Are you bringing back-up equipment?

 6) Do you provide me with the digital negatives (original high-resolution images) with a print release, or will I be required to buy prints from you directly?
 Note: You should always go with a photographer who gives you the digital negatives, so that you can print your own photos if you choose.
-Photographers who refuse to give you a DVD of your images usually over-charge for prints.
+Photographers who refuse to give you a DVD of your images often over-charge for prints.

 Q. What do you like most about your job?

 A. I love that I get to meet such interesting people on the job.
 It's especially wonderful to hear back from those who are delighted with their photos, since I aim to create family heirlooms that will be treasured for years to come.

 A. I absolutely LOVE what I do here at Wendi + Sam Photography, and this fact is reflected in my enthusiasm.
 I am friendly, flexible, and extremely reliable when it comes to the job.
 I will rise to the challenge and be completely open to my client's directions and ideas.
 It is this trait alone that makes me well suited as a photographer!